Division: Brass & Percussion Performance, Instrumental Conducting & Ensembles

 Position: Associate Teaching Professor, Director of Athletic Bands

 Office: W220B LVES

-A native of Hattiesburg, Mississippi, he earned a Bachelor and a Master of Music Education degree from the University of Southern Mississippi, where he was a student of Thomas Fraschillo and Sherman Hong.
-He has also completed classes at the doctoral level in Educational Leadership and Foundations at Brigham Young University.
+A native of Hattiesburg, Mississippi, he earned a Bachelor and Master of Music Education degrees from the University of Southern Mississippi, where he was a student of Thomas Fraschillo and Sherman Hong.
+He has also completed doctoral level classes in Educational Leadership and Foundations at Brigham Young University.

-Professor McInnis holds professional memberships in the College Band Directors National Association, Percussive Arts Society (Utah Chapter Treasurer), and Phi Mu Alpha Sinfonia.
+Professor McInnis holds professional memberships in the College Band Directors National Association, and has held past memberships in Percussive Arts Society (Utah Chapter Treasurer), Utah Music Educators Association, Mississippi Bandmasters Association, and Phi Mu Alpha Sinfonia.

 MM, Music Education, University of Southern Mississippi